 Other advertised features include consistent stability across a wide range of temperatures, the ability to maintain structure under high impact, and the highest rebound energy and lowest weight of any airless foam system on the market.
 They say their proprietary technology also ensures your tire remains securely affixed between the bead and rim.

-In anticipation of its release, we zoomed into Air Fōm’s details and spoke with the company’s founder via email, to help keep you in-the-know.
+Here, we zoom in on Air Fōm’s details, and speak with the company’s founder via email, to help keep you in-the-know.

 Taking a Closer Look at Air Fōm’s Multi-Layer Construction